APersonThatLikesMemes/School-Site-Project-For-School-I-Guess/README.md

 # School-Site-Project
 So basically this is a school project that I'm doing.
+Just wanted to share this cause why not